seanpmaxwell/Typescript-Best-Practices/README.md

   - server.ts
 ```
 - Try to avoid naming folders `misc/` or `shared/`.
 These can quickly become dumping grounds for all kinds of miscellaneous content making your code disorganized.
 What I usually do is, if a folder has files with shared content, create a subfolder named `common/` which will only ever have these three subfolders `constants/`, `utils/` and `types/`.
 You can create multiple `common/` folders for different layers/sections of your application and remember to place each one's content only at the highest level that it needs to be.
 Here's a list of what each `common/` subfolder is for:
-  - `utils/`: logic that needs to be executed (i.e. standalone functions, modular-scripts, and classes)
+  - `utils/`: logic that needs to be executed (i.e. standalone functions, modular-object scripts, and classes)
   - `constants/`: static items, could be objects, arrays, or primitives
   - `types/`: for type aliases (i.e. custom utility types) and interfaces
-  - <b>CHEAT</b>: if you have a very simple `common/` folder, that only has a single file that's a declaration or modular script, you can have just that one file in there without creating the `constants/`, `utils/` and `types/` subfolders, but remember to add these if that `common/` folder grows though.
+  - <b>CHEAT</b>: if you have a very simple `common/` folder, that only has a single file that's a declaration or modular-object script, you can have just that one file in there without creating the `constants/`, `utils/` and `types/` subfolders, but remember to add these if that `common/` folder grows though.
 - In short `common/` is not a grab-n-bag, `common/` is ONLY for shared types, constants, and util (executable logic) that are used across multiple files, nothing else.

 ### General Notes <a name="general-naming-notes"></a>